Who is the Top Investor In Top Ships Inc. (TOPS)?

-Top Ships Inc. (NASDAQ: TOPS) is -88.78% lower on its value in year-to-date trading and has touched a low of $0.08 and a high of $18.40 in the current 52-week trading range.
-The TOPS stock was last observed hovering at around $0.09 in the last trading session, with the day’s loss setting it 0.0% off its average median price target of $1.50 for the next 12 months.
-It is also 94.0% off the consensus price target high of $1.50 offered by 1 analysts, but current levels are 94.0% higher than the price target low of $1.50 for the same period.
+Top Ships Inc. (NASDAQ: TOPS) is -70.69% lower on its value in year-to-date trading and has touched a low of $0.08 and a high of $17.75 in the current 52-week trading range.
+The TOPS stock was last observed hovering at around $0.08 in the last trading session, with the day’s gains setting it 0.15% off its average median price target of $1.50 for the next 12 months.
+It is also 84.67% off the consensus price target high of $1.50 offered by 1 analysts, but current levels are 84.67% higher than the price target low of $1.50 for the same period.

-The stock witnessed a -77.55% gain in the last 1 month and extending the period to 3 months gives it a -89.31%, and is -0.22% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 23.24% over the week and 28.02% over the month.
+The stock witnessed a -27.31% gain in the last 1 month and extending the period to 3 months gives it a -71.74%, and is 134.03% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 77.53% over the week and 41.63% over the month.

 Top Ships Inc. (TOPS) Analyst Forecasts